 As an employer (or a comparable payor), it is your obligation to give us details once a year on the wages you paid, and on certain other payments you made.
 To do this details, you must file an annual information return.
 Through annual information returns, the Tax Administration receives a lot of data on the incomes of individuals, including information on their deductions, and the assets they own, that have an effect on their taxes.
-The amounts printed on the Pre-Completed Tax Return are an example of the information that is based on the pay reports filed by employers.
 Households, too, must give a report on any wages they have paid in the course of the calendar year.

 The guidance on this page is for everyone who has the obligation to provide the Tax Administration with information on payments.

 All data for the calendar year must be included in one single information return

 What you report as a payor must be included in the information return, and you are supposed to file just one.
 This means that recipients of income only have one itemization per Types of Payment and per employer.

 Illustration: Wages paid to the same beneficiary, adding up the amounts (year of payment 2018)